SEO: Top Things to Know

-As we are starting off 2021, it’s time to consider your SEO strategy for the upcoming year.
-2020 was a year full of unexpected changes and acclimating to the world’s new normal.
-So how does all that affect search engine optimization going forward?
-There are several impacts, but we will prepare you for what to expect this year.
-There are several SEO trends for 2021 we all need to prepare for as SEO and content marketing professionals.
-In this article, we will outline the most important things you will want to keep in mind as you plan your SEO for 2021.
+It’s time to consider your SEO strategy.
+There are several SEO trends we all need to prepare for as SEO and content marketing professionals.
+In this article, we will outline the most important things you will want to keep in mind as you plan your SEO.

-SEO is just as important in 2021 as it was in 2020, but we will need to make some adjustments to our strategies while keeping the latest trends in mind.
-Let’s discuss the most important ideas to keep in mind for your 2021 SEO strategy:
+SEO is just as important now as it ever was, but we will need to make some adjustments to our strategies while keeping the latest trends in mind.
+Let’s discuss the most important ideas to keep in mind for your SEO strategy:

 Focus on User and Search Intent